Generalist Foundation Models from a Multimodal Dataset for 3D Computed Tomography: Online Methods

-\section{Author contributions}
+\subsection{Author contributions}

 I.E.H., S.E., and B.M. designed the study.
-I.E.H. and S.E. were responsible for data collection, data analysis, model construction, model validation, figure preparation, and manuscript writing.
+I.E.H. and S.E. handled data collection, data analysis, model construction and validation, figure preparation, and manuscript writing.
 F.A., A.G.S., S.N.E., and I.D. managed data anonymization and annotation.
-M.F.D. contributed model construction and manuscript writing.
-B.W., E.S., M.S., E.B.E., A.A., A.S., B.L., and M.K.O. provided knowledge support.
-B.M. supervised the study.
-All authors reviewed the manuscript and approved the final version.
+M.F.D. contributed to model construction.
+C.W., W.D., and K.B. carried out the external evaluation.
+O.F.D. developed the graphical user interface and assisted with manuscript writing.
+M.X. and T.A. generated anatomical-segmentation labels.
+S.S. maintained the model repository.
+B.H. assisted in preparing NIfTI files with metadata and integrating nodule-segmentation masks into the report-generation pipeline.
+M.P. assessed report-generation performance.
+B.K. provided technical expertise and contributed to the manuscript writing.
+H.D., B.W., E.S., M.S., E.B.E., A.A., A.S., A.K., Z.L., B.L., C.B., and M.K.O. provided domain-knowledge support.
+B.M. supervised the entire study.
+All authors reviewed and approved the final manuscript.